akwohlgenant/akwohlgenant.github.io/_posts/2020-09-03-us_rig_counts_shiny_r.md

 ## U.S. Land Drilling Rig Counts by State and Date Range

+First off, this isn't going to look very good or work very well on a mobile device.
+It's marginally better on a mobile device if you click the link below that takes you to the shinyapps.io site where this app is hosted.
+It looks better there on any device; the embedded version here doesn't really have enough space, but it at least it gives you an inkling of what the app can do.

-This is an interactive plot of rig counts in U.S. states built as a web app with Shiny in R. The data were downloaded from Baker Hughes.
+That said, this is an interactive plot of rig counts in U.S. states built as a web app with Shiny in R. The data were downloaded from Baker Hughes.

  (<https://rigcount.bakerhughes.com/na-rig-count>)